About Small Cats

 Where Do Small Cats Live?

-Small cat species inhabit five of the world’s seven continents in diverse habitats ranging from deserts to tundra to mountains to rainforests.
-Many of them live in overlapping ranges with the planet’s seven more well-known big cat species.
+Small cat species inhabit five of the world’s seven continents in diverse habitats, including deserts, tundra, mountains and rainforests.
+Many live in overlapping ranges with the planet’s seven big cat species.

 • Historic Small Cats Range